 While academic study and the pursuit of excellent examination results are important, the benefits which stem from a broad and balanced education are immeasurable.
-Our program of co-curricular activities is wide and varied.
+Supported by our exceptional resources, the program of co-curricular activities is wide and varied.

-At St Aloysius we recognise the very important role that social, cultural and physical-wellbeing plays in the learning, personal growth and development experienced by our students during their six years at the College.
+At St Aloysius we recognise the very important role that social, cultural and physical wellbeing play in the learning, personal growth and development experienced by our students during their six years at the College.
 Whether for fun, fitness or the thrill of competition, our co-curricular program offers our students lots of choices.
 At St Aloysius College, students have the opportunity to participate in a wide range of sporting activities, competing in both in-school and external competitions.

 Our international connections offer our students wonderful opportunities to learn about and immerse themselves in new cultures and to cultivate life-long friendships.
 This global connection provides our students with a greater global perspective.

-St Aloysius College is proud to have two international sister-schools; one in Milan, Italy and the other in Kyoto, Japan.
+St Aloysius College is proud to have two international partner schools; one in Milan, Italy and the other in Kyoto, Japan.

 Our students have the opportunity to take part in several overseas study programs to broaden their knowledge, practise the language and immerse themselves in the culture.
 In addition to study programs at our sister schools, our students may also travel to the USA to participate in Space Camp visiting NASA.